 back to top60-2001.
 Docket fee; authorized only by legislative enactment; poverty affidavit, court review; additional costs; certain sheriff's charges prohibited

 (a) Docket fee.
-Except as otherwise provided by law, no case shall be filed or docketed in the district court, whether original or appealed, without payment of a docket fee in the amount of $156 on and after July 1, 2009 through June 30, 2013, and $154 on and after July 1, 2013, to the clerk of the district court.
+Except as otherwise provided by law, no case shall be filed or docketed in the district court, whether original or appealed, without payment of a docket fee in the amount of $173 on and after July 1, 2014, to the clerk of the district court.
 Except as provided further, the docket fee established in this subsection shall be the only fee collected or moneys in the nature of a fee collected for the docket fee.
 Such fee shall only be established by an act of the legislature and no other authority is established by law or otherwise to collect a fee.
-On and after the effective date of this act through June 30, 2013, the supreme court may impose an additional charge, not to exceed $22 per docket fee, to fund the costs of non-judicial personnel.
+On and after July 1, 2015, through June 30, 2017, the supreme court may impose an additional charge, not to exceed $22 per docket fee, to fund the costs of non-judicial personnel.